-Getting your PMP certification before the exam changes
+Getting your PMP certification before PMP exam changes Dec 31, 2020

 I strongly recommend everyone to try to write the current exam before it gets changed.

-Here's what you need to get your PMP certification quickly:
+Here's what you need to do to get your application to write the PMP exam approved quickly:

 - If your PMP application is approved, before you pay PMI the exam fee, you should sign up for a 1-year membership to PMI.
 It will give you access to a legal watermarked PDF of PMBOK and some other benefits.
 But the main reason for becoming a PMI member is the PMP exam fee for members is reduced by more than the cost of membership.
 You won't need to renew your membership if you don't want to.